AI Use Cases/Software

 Historical ticket data quality determines baseline accuracy

 The model trains on your actual resolution history.
 If your Jira or Zendesk tickets have inconsistent tagging, missing assignee data, or unresolved tickets left open after workarounds, the training corpus is polluted.
 Before implementation, audit at least 6-12 months of closed tickets for completeness.
-Companies with fewer than 500 resolved tickets in a domain will see lower initial accuracy and a longer ramp to the 88-92% range cited in the ROI projections.
+Companies with fewer than 500 resolved tickets in a domain will see lower initial accuracy and a longer ramp to the routing-accuracy target set during scoping.

 2. 2